wpaven/hands-on-java/README.md

 1. Install MarkLogic 8.
 2. Clone the [Geophoto repository][geophoto].
 3. Follow Geophoto's setup instructions, including data import
-4. clone the hands-on-java repo and import into your favorite IDE -remember to reference the [Java Client API][javaclient] in your project
+4. Clone the hands-on-java repo and import into your favorite IDE -remember to reference the [Java Client API][javaclient] in your project

 ## Introduction